 7. The transition will be smooth.
 Some people think there is a big transition moving from public accounting to private industry.
 Yes, it is different.
 In most cases, you are doing the work versus reviewing it.
 Your valuable skills and experience will enable you to learn quickly.
 In my experience, professionals making the transition from public to private hit very few bumps.
 And you’ll be exposed to new and interesting job components like operations, forecasting, systems issues and more.

 8. You will only have one “client.”
-Many people coming out of public accounting firms say they are tired of having so many clients with the expectation of being technical experts in a variety of industries.
+Many accounting professionals coming out of public accounting firms say they are tired of having so many clients with the expectation of being technical experts in a variety of industries.
 By making the move to private industry, you will be responsible for one company in one industry.
 You’ll know where you are going every day, you’ll be deeply involved in the industry and you’ll know your business inside and out.
 You will be an expert at everything related to your job.

 9. The compensation may be better than you think.
 You do not necessarily have to take a step back in compensation when you make the move from public to private accounting.
 Between generous salaries, stock options/RSUs, strong bonus programs and highly coveted benefits packages, going private can be good for you and your family.

 10. It never hurts to look.
 By investigating opportunities in private industry, you’ll educate yourself as to the types of positions available.
 Perhaps you’re thinking of an accounting management role, a financial reporting position, or even a position in internal audit or Analytics.
-With a public accounting foundation, you'll have many options.
+With a public accounting foundation, you have many options.

 There are so many exciting and growing companies in Boston that are looking aggressively for Big Four talent – job descriptions indicate “Big Four Required” or “Big Four Preferred.”
-Start investigating the options, talk to a WinterWyman Search consultant and learn what’s going on in the Boston area job market.
+Start investigating the options, talk to a WinterWyman consultant and learn what’s going on in the Boston area job market.
 Now may be the perfect time for you take advantage of your Big Four background and make a change that will benefit every aspect of your life.